Associate Director of Research

-My research interests are based in northeastern temperate ecosystems and include forest ecology, landscape ecology, and the study of impacts of human land use on wildlife habitat.
+My research interests are based in northeastern temperate ecosystems and include forest ecology, landscape ecology, and the study of social-ecological systems.
 I am fascinated by the complex relationship between public and private land management in the Adirondack Park and the crossroads between science and policy.
 I believe that research is highly effective when coupled with an applied component and powerful tools such as a Geographic Information System.
 In combination with field explorations and ground-based data collection, GIS is useful for exploring conservation of biodiversity and impacts of recreation, development, and forest management in the Northern Forest.

-I promote research at the undergraduate and graduate levels as well as participatory environmental science programs for ages "K through Grey" at ESF's Newcomb Campus and Huntington Wildlife Forest, via the Adirondack Interpretive Center and Adirondack Biodiversity Project.
+I promote research at the undergraduate, graduate and professional levels as well as help coordinate participatory environmental science programs at ESF's Newcomb Campus and Huntington Wildlife Forest, via the Northern Forest Institute and Adirondack Interpretive Center.
 It is critically important to expose students and visitors to the Adirondack Park to the connections between humans and their environment, not as an abstract concept, but as an ongoing effort to protect both natural resources and vibrant human communities.
 Student mentees gain proficiency with field and lab biology, computer analysis, project management, communication, team-building and leadership.
-I value a diverse, collaborative approach to learning and co-led "Integrating Science and Stewardship in the Adirondacks," a mentored research experience for underrepresented students in environmental biology and involving academic scholarship and career awareness (the NSF UMEB program).
+I value a diverse, collaborative approach to learning; an example is "Integrating Science and Stewardship in the Adirondacks," a mentored research experience for underrepresented students in environmental biology and involving academic scholarship and career awareness (NSF UMEB program).

 Please note: my year-round office is in Newcomb, NY approximately 150 miles northeast of ESF's main campus in Syracuse.